himmAllRight/himmAllRight-source/resources/templates/md/posts/issues-setting-up-ubiquiti-network.md

 </center>
 <div id="caption">I spun up a new Ubuntu VM (Venomoth) to host the Ubifi controller</div>

-By this point, I also had learned that the software is more of a server service, than a GUI desktop application.
-So, I decided spinning up a dedicated VM on my server to host the wifi controller might be worth it.
-Virtual machines on my server automatically get configured on the main subnet, so it also fixed my issue.
-This setup made more sense anyway, because now I can always connect to the AP controller, just like my router's settings webUI.
+By this point, I had also learned that the Linux software is more of a server service, and not a GUI desktop application.
+So, I concluded that spinning up a dedicated VM on my server to host the wifi controller was worth it.
+Virtual machines hosted on my server automatically get configured on the main subnet, so it also resolved my issue.
+I was able to detect and configure the access point immediately.
+This setup made more sense anyway, as I can always connect to the AP controller by going to the VM's IP on my browser,  just like I can with my router.

-That's it for setup "*issues*".
-There were no *major* issues, just little confusions for a Ubiquiti/POE first-timer.
-Like I stated earlier, I am sure I could redo the setup in about 15 minutes with now issues...
+Well, that was all of my setup "*issues*".
+There was nothing I would consider to be an actual *issue*, just some confusions of an Ubiquiti/POE first-timer.
+Like I stated earlier, I am sure I could redo the setup in about 15 minutes without any issues...
 10 now that I recorded everything in the post!